ManifoldRG/MultiNet/src/eval_harness/README.md

    - Title: "Model Submission: [Your Model Name]"
    - Description should include:
      - Model overview
-     - Datasets evaluated
+     - Adapted Datasets
-     - Key results/metrics
+     - (Optional) Notes about local sample test runs
      - Any relevant paper/documentation links

-7. **Review process**: Our team will review your submission and add results to the leaderboard
+7. **Review process**: Our team will build your container and run it on the full benchmark datasets.
+Upon completion, we will add the official results to the leaderboard.